Can You Buy Life Insurance After Breast Cancer?

 For those who cannot otherwise qualify for a policy, final expense insurance is a way to secure a small amount of coverage, guaranteed.
 One cannot be denied or turned down, for any reason.

-However, because of this, there are some restrictions on the policies themselves, as well as how they will end up paying out.
+Because of this, there are some restrictions on the policies themselves, as well as how they will end up paying out.

 For example, most final expense insurance policies are limited to a maximum death benefit no greater than $25,000.
 While a simple way to combat this would be buying a policy from more than one company, this brings up the second point.

-These policies are very expensive; when you compare them dollar-to-dollar to any other type of life insurance, they are the most costly when broken down by the rate they are charged per $1,000.
+These policies are very expensive.
+When you compare them dollar-to-dollar to any other type of life insurance, they are the most costly when broken down by the rate they are charged per $1,000.

 Lastly, they don’t pay out the same way a fully underwritten policy does.
 Because they are guaranteeing coverage, the life insurance company has to build in some downside protection for those who are in the worst of health.